ascendbruce/toyroom.bruceli.net/_posts/2021-03-07-migrate-google-blogger-to-jekyll-en.md

 ---
 title: Migrate from Google blogger to Jekyll
-excerpt: "For time-saving and better control reasons, I decided to merge few other blogs into this one.
+excerpt: For time-saving and better control reasons, I decided to merge few other blogs into this one.
 They were hosted on Google's blogger.
 Here are some lessons I learned during the migration.
-Hope this helps..."
+Hope this helps...
 category:
 - en
 ---